DataDog/apps/docs/en/design-guidelines.md

 * Test your design in both light and dark appearances.
 See how your interface looks in both appearances, and adjust your designs as needed to accommodate each one.
 Decisions that work well in one appearance might not work in the other.

 ### Accessibility
-We recommend that your app makes as best an effort as possible to comply with  WCAG 2.1 AA standards.
+We recommend your app makes as best an effort as possible to comply with  WCAG 2.1 AA standards.
 View the latest published standards regarding [perceivability](https://www.w3.org/WAI/WCAG21/quickref/#principle1/ "perceivability"), [operability](https://www.w3.org/WAI/WCAG21/quickref/#principle2/ "operability"), and [understandability](https://www.w3.org/WAI/WCAG21/quickref/#principle3/ "understandability").

 We recommend you use the tool [Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools/ "Lighthouse") to check the performance of your app.